RafaelDavisH/car-clicker/README.md

 ![carClicker app](img/carClicker.gif)

-_used in a article for @freeCodeCamp to explain the MVC architecture pattern_
+_used in an article for @freeCodeCamp to explain the MVC architecture pattern_